A Leray-Serre spectral sequence for Lagrangian Floer theory: Leray-Serre for Floer Cohomology

-for $\rho=e_0$.
-By positivity of energy, the differential $\nu^1_b$ preservers this filtration.
-Denote the induced spectral sequence $\mathcal{G}_s$.
-The convergence of this spectral sequence is another application of the Complete Convergence Theorem \cite{weibel} as in the proof of theorem \ref{main theorem}.
-However, this case is simpler, as exhaustiveness and completeness follow easily, and regularity follows similarly.
+and we get an associated filtration of $CF(L,\Lambda_t)$.
+The differential $\nu^1_{\underline{\mf{\Lambda}}(mc)}$ preserves the filtration.
+Denote the induced spectral sequence $\mathcal{B}_s^k$.
+The convergence of this spectral sequence is another application of the Complete Convergence Theorem \cite{weibel} as in the proof of Theorem \ref{main theorem}.
+However in this case completeness follows easily, and stabilization is shown by \cite[Proposition 6.3.9]{fooo} to which Proposition \ref{zeta} is analogous.
 We have that